-All 4D Systems displays featuring 4D Systems processors use off-the-shelf standard/micro SDHC/SD memory cards (SPI Compatible Only) with up to 4GB capacity usable with FAT16 formatting.
+All 4D Systems display modules featuring 4D Labs processors use off-the-shelf standard SDHC/SD/micro-SD memory cards (SPI Compatible Only) with up to 4GB capacity usable with FAT16 formatting.

 For any FAT file-related operations, before the memory card can be used it must first be formatted correctly.
-Built into Workshop4 is a tool created by 4D, called RMPET.
-RMPET allows the User to easily partition and format microSD cards, to make their file system ready to be used with 4D Systems displays.
+Built into Workshop4 is a tool created by 4D, called RMPET (please refer to the Tools menu, in any Environment, inside the Workshop4 IDE).
+RMPET allows the User to easily partition and format microSD cards, to make their file system ready to be used with 4D Systems modules.
 The formatting of the card can be done on any PC system with a card reader.

-The PIXXI-44 processor also supports high-capacity HC memory cards (4GB and above).
+The PIXXI-44 Processor also supports high-capacity HC memory cards (4GB and above).
 The available capacity of SD-HC cards varies according to the way the card is partitioned and the commands used to access it.

-The FAT16 file system can utilize a maximum capacity of 4GB.
+Refer to the 4D Systems RMPET tool in the Workshop4 IDE.

+A Max of 4GB can be utilised by the FAT16 file system.
 The FAT partition is always first (if it exists).
-Any space larger than 4GB will be RAW, and can still be utilized by your 4D Systems module, using different functions.

-Please refer to the Application Notes for more information.
+Any space larger than 4GB will be RAW, and can still be utilised by your 4D Systems module, using different functions.
+Please refer to the Application Notes.